centrahq/api-documentation/source/guides/cms/slot-properties.md

 ```
 ## Type: campaign

-Be able to select a specific campaign that will be referenced in the slot.
+Enables you to select a specific campaign that will be referenced in the slot.
 Good to use if you want to make a link to a campaign or a list based on the campaign products.

 ### Example in config